 Apply Banixx morning and evening to your dog's Hot Spot until the infection dissipates.
-Generally speaking, Banixx will do a terrific job with the infection that arises from the hot spot.
+Generally speaking, Banixx will do a terrific job with the infection that arises from hot spots.
 But, there's a bit more to hot spot treatment than meets the eye, hence, depending on the cause, Banixx may only act as a band-aid.
-Please read on to learn more ...
+Please read on to learn more about treatment and prevention...

 Some dogs hot spots are caused by a skin fungal condition.
 In these cases, Banixx will take care of this infection quickly and the dog should make a speedy recovery.